W.T.F. (South Park): Reception

 "W.T.F." received generally mixed reviews.
-Ramsey Isler of IGN said the professional wrestling parody was "pretty spot on", but that the target was too easy, and the episode "lacks a lot of the punchy kind of comedy that the show is usually known for".
-Nevertheless, Isler said the writing was clever and had funny moments, like Kenny's "El Pollo Loco" character, and the scene where the gym teacher tries to take down a security guard with a traditional wrestling move.
+Ramsey Isler of IGN said the pro wrestling parody was "pretty spot on", but that the target was too easy, and the episode "lacks a lot of the punchy kind of comedy that the show is usually known for".
+Nevertheless, Isler said the writing was clever and had funny moments, such as Kenny's "El Pollo Loco" character and the scene where the gym teacher tries to take down a security guard with a traditional wrestling move.
 Josh Modell of The A.V.
 Club gave the episode a C+ grade and called it "one of those too-common SP episodes that could've been cut in half".
-Modell said the true-to-life way the boys formed their wrestling company was "great" and that the parody of professional wrestling was on target, but also said they "have been told a million times before.
+Modell said the true-to-life way the boys formed their wrestling company was "great" and that the parody of pro wrestling was on target, but also said they "have been told a million times before.
 They're not really jokes at this point."

-Carlos Delgado of iF Magazine gave the episode a C+ grade, saying professional wrestling seems like a topic South Park should have mocked long ago.
+Carlos Delgado of iF Magazine gave the episode a C+ grade, saying pro wrestling seems like a topic South Park should have mocked long ago.
 Delgado said the best scenes were the first moments of the boys' wrestling league, but that the "novelty of the idea starts to fade" and the developments become too outrageous.
-Maclean's writer Jamie Weinman criticized the episode and said professional wrestling was "not exactly a timely target".
+Maclean's writer Jamie Weinman criticized the episode and said pro wrestling was "not exactly a timely target".
 Not all reviews were negative.
 Salon.com writer Mary Elizabeth Williams called the show "perennially offensive [and] still shockingly funny", and particularly praised Cartman's wrestling character "Bad Irene", who professes a love of and addiction to abortions.
 Williams called it, "a reminder that the heated debate over choice frequently serves as America's prime-time entertainment".